 Common Responsibilities of Spousal Caregivers in Older Age

-Over time, spousal caregivers often become the primary point of coordination between doctors, family members, and support services.
+As care needs increase, many spouses also become the primary point of coordination between doctors, family members, therapists, and community support services.

 Emotional Challenges for Spousal Caregivers